-An MBChB is not a Master’s degree; it’s actually an undergraduate medical degree.
+An MBChB is not a Master’s degree; it’s an undergraduate medical degree.
 You don’t need to have done any higher education before going to medical school to study for an MBChB, which stands for Bachelor of Medicine, Bachelor of Surgery.

 Are MD and MBChB are same?

 The MD degree (Doctor of Medicine) is different in the UK and the US.
-In the US, it is the main medical qualification, just like the UK’s Bachelor of Medicine, Bachelor of Surgery (MBBS/MBChB).
+In the US, it is the main medical qualification, just like the UK’s Bachelor of Medicine, and Bachelor of Surgery (MBBS/MBChB).
 However, there’s a difference in how you become a doctor.

 In the UK, you can go straight from school to medical school and earn an MBBS/MBChB, becoming a doctor right after.
 But in the US, you first need to finish a pre-med undergraduate degree before going to medical school.